f4th4n/gen_game/README.md

 If you are building it yourself, pull the newer code from [the repository](https://github.com/f4th4n/gen_game) and then rebuild.

-## Extend With Hooks

-You can extend GenGame functionality beyond its capability with **hooks**.
-Hooks let you run your own code in between events, so you can achieve thing like server authoritative actions.

-Server authoritative means server doing some calculation before sending it to the client.
-For example, your game need to spawn an enemy or calculating damage based on player's armor.

-There are 2 ways to do this.

-1. Using Elixir, [see this](/docs/plugin_elixir.md) for the detail
-2. Using any other programming language, [see this](/docs/plugin_http_server.md) for the detail

 ## Client Libraries

 #### Unity